 - Add a picker functionality to Theme editor previews.
 Controls available for preview can be selected and automatically opened in the items panel, providing a quick way to customize them.
 Tools to inherit/override specific properties of the base control should make the process intuitive.

 - Allow loading arbitrary scenes as previews.
 This way a UI designer can create a component zoo for the controls they use, fully controlling the content and the layout of the preview.
 Picker should work with it as well.

 - Add a quick custom preview builder.
-As an alternative to loading actual scenes the builder can be used to quickly create a mockup through visual means and configure available control to represent their specific states.
+As an alternative to loading actual scenes, the builder can be used quickly create a mockup through visual means and configure available control to represent their specific states.
 Picker should work here as well.

-- In the new items panel provide a way to pin a StyleBox as a "leader".
+- The new items panel provides a way to pin a StyleBox as a "leader".
 Editing the leader StyleBox would change all the compatible StyleBoxes within the same type.

 You can read the changes on that link, or just watch Gamefromscratch's video:

 Well, in the end, he decided to write everything on JSON files

 If you have anything you want to share with the Godot development community please let me know by sending an email to email@example.com